 I was so proud of myself when we reached the top, so rewarded us all with cake whilst enjoying the view.
 Of course, while we were sitting I started to look at the footpath we were about to be walking on.
 It went downhill beside the edge.
-Then wished I’d not sat down but instead just moved on before I’d had a chance to notice it.
+Which made me wish I’d continued walking before I’d had a chance to notice it.

 The next part of our walk took us to Cudden Point and it’s Musical House.
 The path on this part of the walk seemed far too close to the edge but I bravely pushed on.
 I was so chuffed with myself that you would have thought I’d climbed Everest.
 A year ago I wouldn’t have walked it, so I am making progress.